google/WebFundamentals/src/content/en/updates/2017/12/chrome-loadtimes-deprecated.md

 </aside>

 The code examples below return equivalent values to those returned by `chrome.loadTimes()`.
-However, for new code these code example are not recommended.
+However, for new code these code examples are not recommended.
 The reason is `chrome.loadTimes()` gives times values in [epoch time](https://en.wikipedia.org/wiki/Unix_time) in seconds whereas new performance APIs typically report values in milliseconds relative to a page's [time origin](https://www.w3.org/TR